List of Marvel Comics characters: C: Elders of the Universe

 The Elders of the Universe version of Challenger first appears in The Avengers #678 and was created by Mark Waid, Al Ewing, Jim Zub, and Pepe Larraz.

-The Challenger challenges the Grandmaster upon his return from the void following the recreation of the Multiverse at the end of the "Secret Wars" storyline.
-With Earth as the battleground, the Challenger reassembles the Black Order, resurrecting Black Dwarf, Corvus Glaive, Proxima Midnight, and Supergiant as a psychic projection.
+The Challenger challenges the Grandmaster upon his return from the void following the recreation of the multiverse at the end of the "Secret Wars" storyline.
+With Earth as the battleground, the Challenger reassembles the Black Order, resurrecting Black Dwarf, Corvus Glaive, Proxima Midnight, and Supergiant.
 The Challenger pits them against the Grandmaster's incarnation of the Lethal Legion.
-During the final round, the Challenger calls upon the resurrected Hulk, who destroys the Pyramoid in Voyager's possession at the Avengers Auxiliary Headquarters.
+During the final round, the Challenger calls upon the resurrected Hulk, who destroys the Pyramoid in Voyager's possession.
 The Challenger apparently disintegrates the Grandmaster and makes plans to destroy Earth under the alias of Grandmaster Prime.
 He fights off Falcon, Hulk, Rogue, and Wonder Man until Voyager arrives with an army of Avengers and defeats him.
-Voyager then takes the Challenger back to the Far Shore and shackles him so that he can watch the Avengers and hopefully reform his ways; Challenger agrees to watch the Avengers until he is able to break free.
+Voyager imprisons the Challenger at the Far Shore, where he can observe the Avengers.
+She hopes that Challenger will eventually redeem himself.

 This version of Challenger possesses the Primordial Power, which gives him super-strength, enhanced durability, immortality, energy manipulation, and the ability to resurrect the dead.

 Chance

-Chance is the name of two unrelated characters in American comic books published by Marvel Comics.
+Chance is the name of two characters appearing in American comic books published by Marvel Comics.

 Nicholas Powell

 Nicholas Powell, a wealthy, former professional gambler, decides to become a mercenary criminal-for-hire, known as Chance.
 Instead of requesting direct payment, he would bet his fee against anyone hiring him.
 If successful, he receives his fee; if not, he loses the "bet" and owes that amount to his contractor.
 Chance is described as choosing this method of payment to feel a thrill from risking his payment.

 Chance is first hired by the Foreigner to kill a fence named Andre Boullion.
 Chance is later hired to kill Spider-Man, and wagers his fee at double or nothing, which he loses when Spider-Man defeats him.
-Chance is then hired by corrupt city official Robert Phalen to kill a murder witness.
-His initial attempt is thwarted by Daredevil, and his contract is terminated upon Phelan's death.
 Chance is hired by the Life Foundation to steal a secret arms shipment, but the Life Foundation instead captures him.
 Chance joins forces with Spider-Man to defeat the Life Foundation.
 Chance is next hired by Mister Grouper to kill casino owner Raymond Trask, but is thwarted by Spider-Man.
 Trask then hires Chance under the pretense of protecting Trask from an assassination attempt.
 Instead, Trask unsuccessfully tries to kill him out of revenge.

 During the Spider-Island storyline, Chance, alongside Scorcher and White Rabbit, is seen guarding an abandoned lab at Empire State University when Peter Parker and Carlie Cooper arrive; Parker defeats him.
 Chance later attempts to kill the rejuvenated Steve Rogers during a press conference, but he is defeated by Captain America.